Scandinavian Tour: A Journey through Denmark, Norway & Sweden

 Day 1: Depart the USA.

-Day 5: Today is filled with two exciting visits.
+Day 6: Today is filled with visits to two fascinating sites.
 Recently discovered in Ravning Enge are the remains of the half-mile long bridge constructed by Harald Bluetooth across the Vejle River Valley in 979AD.
 The span would have facilitated the king’s access to the royal center of Jelling, but it would also have made a statement about his power and wealth.
-A remarkable engineering achievement, it had the ability to bear a weight of 5-6 tons.
+A remarkable engineering achievement, it had the ability to bear the weight of 5-6 tons.
+In the Viking Age the water levels were higher here and the structure was used both as a bridge and a jetty for ships.
 Jelling, another UNESCO World Heritage Site, was a royal monument in the 10th century during the reigns of Gorm and his son Harald Bluetooth, who introduced Christianity into Denmark.
-The king proclaimed his achievements by erecting a large runic stone here, the largest and most magnificent in Scandinavia.
-Overnight for one night in the port city of Frederikshavn in the Herman Bang Hotel.
+The king proclaimed his achievements by erecting and prominently displaying an enormous runic stone, or Old Norse picture stone, the largest and most splendid in Scandinavia.
+Overnight for one night in the port city of Frederikshavn.
 (B/L/D)

-Day 7: We spend today visiting Oslo’s outstanding Norwegian Museum of Cultural History.
-Its Norsk Folkemuseum comprises both exhibit halls and an open-air section where 160 buildings from the medieval period to the 20th century are highlighted.
-The 13th-century Gol Stave Church is a medieval church constructed of upright planks, or staves.
-During the Middle Ages, when immense cathedrals were created in stone in other countries in Europe, the people of Norway built sanctuaries of wood.
-These stunning stave churches feature both Christian designs and what are most likely pre-Christian Viking motifs such as intertwined dragon themes.
-The Viking Ship Museum houses the world’s two best-preserved 9th-century wooden Viking ships.
+Day 9: We spend today visiting Oslo’s outstanding Norwegian Museum of Cultural History (Norsk Folkemuseum), where 160 historic buildings stand in the open-air.
+One of the most important attractions is the 13th-century Gol Stave Church, a medieval sanctuary constructed of upright planks, or staves.
+During the Middle Ages, when immense cathedrals were created in stone in other countries in Europe, the people of Norway built their churches of wood.
+They feature both Christian designs and what are most likely pre-Christian Viking motifs such as intertwined dragon themes.
+Indoor exhibits feature Norwegian folk costumes and folk art, along with displays of Sami culture.
+A part of the Norsk Folkemuseum, the Viking Ship Museum houses the world’s two best-preserved 9th-century wooden Viking ships.
 The museum is most famous for the intact Oseberg ship, excavated in 1904.
 Found in the grave were the remains of two females.
 They were interred with 13 horses, two oxen, four dogs, four elaborately decorated sleighs, and a splendidly carved four-wheel wooden cart.
 These rich grave goods suggest these were high-status women.
 (B/L/D)

-Day 10: Fly from Alta to Oslo, and change planes to fly to Stockholm.
-Our afternoon includes three of Stockholm’s excellent museums.
-The Swedish History Museum displays one of the world’s largest Viking exhibits, objects from the Stone Age to Medieval times, and magnificent gold and silver items within the museum’s Gold Room.
+Day 10: Fly from Oslo to Stockholm.
+Our afternoon includes two of Stockholm’s excellent museums.
 The Nordic Museum is dedicated to the cultural history and ethnography of Sweden from 1520 to modern times.
-And the Ethnographic Museum houses ethnographic artifacts from around the world.
-Overnight for three nights in Stockholm in the Hotel First Reisen.
+And the Ethnographic Museum houses cultural artifacts from around the world.
+Overnight in Stockholm for three nights.
 (B/L)

-Day 11: Drottningholm Palace, a UNESCO World Heritage Site, is the most well-preserved 17th-century royal castle built in Sweden.
-It is made up of magnificent salons, a beautiful park, a wooden Chinese Pavilion, and the best preserved 18th-century theater in Europe and the only one in the world that still uses the original stage machinery.
+Day 11: Begin today in Drottningholm Palace, a UNESCO World Heritage Site, the most well-preserved 17th-century royal castle in Sweden.
+It is made up of magnificent salons, imposing gardens, a wooden Chinese Pavilion, and the best preserved 18th-century theater in Europe and the only one in the world that still uses the original stage machinery.
 The southern wing is the permanent residence of Sweden’s royal family.
-We plan to be joined here by Dr. Inga Söderlund, who will explain the astronomical content of the famous ceiling mural.
 In the afternoon, we move on to the Storkyrkan Cathedral, or The Great Church, built in 1279 and the oldest building still in use in Stockholm.
-It is the residence of the bishop of Stockholm and is a royal coronation, wedding and burial church.
-Although not open to the public, we take a look at the exterior the Historic Observatory, which was built in 1753.
+It is an important example of Swedish Brick Gothic and the residence of the bishop of Stockholm.
+This is where royal coronations, weddings and burials take place.
+The highlight inside is the 11 ft. tall sculpture of St. George and the Dragon that commemorates the victory of the Swedish army over the Danes at the battle of Brunkeberg in 1471.
+In 2017, a new museum is opening in Stockholm, the Life of Vikings, or Vikingaliv.
+We will be one of the first groups of people to visit it.
 (B/L/D)

-Day 13: An early morning transfer to the airport puts us on our flight to Visby, a UNESCO World Heritage Site.
-Located on Gotland Island, where archaeological excavations have exposed an important trade town from the Viking era, it was a key location for Baltic trade between Western Europe and Russia during the Middle Ages.
+Day 13: An early-morning transfer to the airport puts us on our flight to Visby, a UNESCO World Heritage Site.
+Located on Gotland Island, where archaeological excavations have exposed an important commercial town from the Viking era, it was also a key location for Baltic trade between Western Europe and Russia during the Middle Ages.
 Visby is gorgeous!
-Forty-four formidable turrets are strategically placed in the ramparts encircling the town.
-Inside, the walls of the medieval town, with its cobble-stone streets and wealthy dwellings built in the 13thcentury, make it the best-preserved fortified commercial city in northern Europe.
-In the afternoon, our walking tour includes a stop at Gotland’s Fornsal Museum, lodged within an 18th-century distillery, where artifacts reveal Visby’s history.
-Overnight in Visby for two nights at the Clarion.
+Forty-four formidable turrets are strategically placed in the ramparts encircling the town, which made it the best-preserved impregnable commercial city in northern Europe in the 13th century.
+Inside the walls, the serpentine cobble-stone lanes, rose-covered cottages, and profusion of old churches make this one of the most delightful towns in northern Europe.
+Our afternoon walking tour includes Visby Cathedral and Gotland’s Fornsalen Museum, lodged within an 18th-century distillery, where items on display reveal Visby’s history.
+Among the most striking sections is the collection of richly carved runic picture stones dating from the 5th to 11th centuries.
+Overnight in Visby for three nights.
 (B/L/D)

 Single Supplement: CALL.
 Far Horizons will attempt to find a roommate for participants requesting that we do so.
 However, if one is not available, the single supplement will be charged.